This is the most updated beginner’s guide to SEO in 2024.

 Eventually, whoever would like our resource will link to it.

 But Remember: In today’s competitive environment, we need to learn about proper link-building strategies.
 Then, plan and execute pre-defined and practical ways adopted by some quality sites.

-And your hard work in that activity will surely pay you with a better ranking in SERPs.
+Your hard work in that activity will surely pay you with a better ranking in SERPs.

 - Do some blogging and guest posting

-- Refer your suggested solutions in discussion forums
+- Refer to your suggested solutions in discussion forums

 - Photo and video sharing